NickKaramoff/log-symbols/readme.md

 > ## HEADS UP!
 >
 > This is a fork of sindresorhus' [log-symbols](https://github.com/sindresorhus/log-symbols).
 This should act as a drop-in replacement for this module.
-The only change is that the `chalk` dependency is replaced with `colorette`.
+The only change is that the `chalk` dependency is replaced with `picocolors`.

 ## Install